 Interior and Brand Design

 With a target audience of predominately migrant Italian, second-generation Italian-Australians and multi generation Australians, the vision for the new supermarket was to provide an authentically Italian experience that embraced the local culture of the community.
 The speciality offer would focus on fresh produce of the Griffith region, along with an extensive range of imported Italian products, so the concept was curated around nostalgia and the narrative of ‘a taste of home.’
-The collective team took a collaborative, place-based approach, selecting colour palettes and design features that honoured the historic, cobblestoned streets and vine covered shops of Italy, and paired them with references to modern regional Australia, such as the iconic orange tree, something the Griffith region is known for.
+The collaborative team actively adopted a place-based approach, actively selecting color palettes and design elements that paid homage to the historic, cobblestoned streets and vine-draped shops of Italy, while seamlessly incorporating references to contemporary regional Australia, such as the iconic orange tree that epitomizes the identity of the Griffith region.

-To help bring the overall experience to life and go beyond the physical store, the brand was created to leverage the idea of ‘a taste of home’.
-This led to the development of the brand identity that was anchored in the idea of passionate Italian hands and the fluidity of cooking.
+To actively immerse customers in a holistic experience that transcends the physical store, the brand was strategically crafted to harness the concept of “a taste of home”.
+This pivotal notion guided the development of a brand identity deeply rooted in the imagery of passionate Italian hands and the graceful artistry of cooking.

-Photography and video content that focused on hands creating and working with food was used to set the tone and convey the idea of passionate hands.
+Photography and video content took center stage, intentionally highlighting hands engaged in the creation and manipulation of food.
+By centering the spotlight on these expressive hands, the tone was set, effectively conveying the concept of ardently devoted craftsmanship.
 This also allowed for those interacting with the brand to place themselves in the picture and connect with the motion and emotion of cooking.

-The logo itself is constructed through script style handwritten typography, reminiscent of the passion, flow and musicality of the Italian language, anchored with the more stamp like quality of the secondary san serif typography.
+The logo embodies the essence of the brand through the deliberate use of script-style handwritten typography, evoking the passion, fluidity, and melodic nature of the Italian language.
+This choice of typography, is anchored with the more stamp-like quality of the secondary san serif.
 The approach to the logo construction allows for “The Italian” to become the primary descriptor, with the secondary text becoming the identifier, leading to a versatile and tidy logo for use now as well as any future brand expansion.

 The identity then flowed through the brand experience instore to connect the identity through signage, environmental graphics and interior designs.
 The use of both the Italian and English language in the design of the 10 major bulkhead signage elements allows for a direct representation of the local community and the coming together of cultures.
 This combining of language also provides opportunities for learning and the joyful experience of shared culture and connection, much like the passing down of food knowledge.

 Taking a place-based approach, the environmental graphics used throughout the Mercato tell stories of produce and a passion for food and wine, while drawing on similarities between the wine and produce regions of Tuscany and Griffith.
-The front of shelf, overhead aisle, gondola and wayfinding signage were designed to leverage the brand typography and colours, while ensuring materiality connections with the interior designs as well as overall legibility.
+The front-of-shelf, overhead aisle, gondola, and wayfinding signage actively utilized the brand’s typography and colors, while ensuring materiality connections with the interior designs and legibility.

 By taking a collaborative approach, i2C were able to produce a cohesive and well considered design outcome that seamlessly integrated the interior design with the branded environments.
 This integration ensured that one single narrative was woven through the design and proved that leveraging in-house teams result in stellar outcomes.
 Since its opening, the supermarket has quickly become a leader in the region.
 The excitement, positive feedback and engagement from the community shows how much people are enjoying the store.
 Equally important to a well curated product range; the brand, experiential and interior designs play a critical part in the store’s success.
 Overall, we achieved what we set out to do by creating moments for the community to engage with the store and feel a welcoming comfort, just like a hug from Nonna.